 It’s Your Turn

 What do you think?
-What are your experiences with SMART Goals and personal goals?
+What are your experiences with SMART?
 Do you recognize the practical explanation or do you have more suggestions?
 What are your success factors for good Goal formulation and achievement?
 How do you apply this within social media?

 Share your experience and knowledge in the comments box below.